 On 25 November 2021, Altech announced a significant breakthrough in lithium-ion battery technology by its R&D laboratory based in Perth, Western Australia.

 After almost 12 months of challenging work, Altech finally “cracked the silicon barrier” and successfully produced and tested a series of lithium-ion battery anode materials that have ~30% higher retention capacity compared to conventional lithium-ion battery anode materials.
-To achieve its breakthrough, Altech successfully combined silicon particles that had been treated with its innovative proprietary technology, with regular battery grade graphite, to produce a lithium-ion battery electrode containing a composite graphite / silicon anode.
+To achieve its breakthrough, Altech successfully used silicon particles that had been treated with its innovative proprietary technology to produce a lithium-ion battery electrode containing a composite graphite / silicon anode.
 When energised, these materials held 30% more capacity compared to a conventional graphite only anode material.

 The materials were then subjected to a series of tests over a period of time, including charge and discharge cycling.
 The previously unresolved obstacles for using silicon in lithium-ion battery anodes, which were: silicon particle swelling; prohibitive first-cycle-capacity-loss of up to 50%; and rapid battery degradation, appeared to be improved significantly during the laboratory testing of Altech’s composite graphite/silicon batteries.